CHARM-EU Annual Conference 2026

 The results of this experiment (including an analysis based on the questionnaires) will be presented with the closing remarks in 10-15 minutes.

 The poster session will be a space where members of European University Alliances, university staff, students and external stakeholders can exchange ideas and discuss the posters.
+Poster presenters will give a minute pitch and then engage in discussions.

 16:00 – 16:15 Interactive Quiz